How the term “LED wall” is used in Aximmetry

 The system will go through the 32 x 32 x 32 different colors displaying and sampling a 8 x 8 portion at a time.
 The whole process takes several minutes.

-It's important that the displayed colors goes through the frustum ADJUSTER X of the given LED wall.
-Therefore please note that a given LUT file is only usable with the exact same physical settings of both the LED wall and the camera and the exact same settings of ADJUSTER.
+It's important that the displayed colors go through the frustum ADJUSTER X of the given LED wall.
+Therefore please note that a given LUT file is only usable with the exact same physical settings of both the LED wall and the camera and the exact same settings of ADJUSTER, so if you adjust the aperture, ISO, or any other setting which affects the brightness of your video input after the LUT measurement, you will have to redo the measurement.